jukkahuhtamaki/jukkahuhtamaki.github.io/portfolio/cv.md

 **Merits in teaching and pedagogical competence**

-* Design, implementation, and lecturing Introduction to Data Science (Johdanto datatieteeseen), undergraduate, in Finnish, 2018-
+* Design and lecturing Introduction to Data Science (Johdanto datatieteeseen), undergraduate, in Finnish, 2018-
-* Design, implementation, and lecturing Programmatic Content Management (Ohjelmallinen sisällönhallinta), undergraduate, in Finnish, 2014-
+* Design and lecturing Programmatic Content Management (Ohjelmallinen sisällönhallinta), undergraduate, in Finnish, 2014-
 * Design, implementing, and lecturing Programming of Hypermedia (Hypermedian ohjelmointi), undergraduate, in Finnish, 2005-2013
 * Lecturing Basics of Hypermedia (Hypermedian perusteet), undergraduate, in Finnish, 2003-2004
 * Lecturing Structured documents (Rakenteiset dokumentit), undergraduate, in Finnish, 2003-2004